rose-collectionservices/collection-services-manual/03-ACCESSIONING/readme.md

 ## 3.3 Accessioning Digital Objects

-In order to ensure consistency across accession records, archivists should use the digital archives controlled vocabulary to describe digital objects (see [3.4.1 Digital archives controlled vocabulary](#341-digital-archives-controlled-vocabulary)).
+In order to ensure consistency across accession records, archivists should use the digital archives controlled vocabulary to describe digital objects (see [10.7.4.1 Digital media controlled vocabulary](/10-PHYSICAL%20PROCESSING#10741-digital-media-controlled-vocabulary)).

-Typically, if we receive laptops or personal computers, we will only retain the internal hard drive following processing.
+Typically, if we receive laptops or personal computers, we will only retain the internal hard drives following processing.
 The Digital Archivist will send all other hardware and casings to surplus.
-You should therefore describe laptops and computers as “hard drives” in accession records (see [3.4.1 Digital archives controlled vocabulary](#341-digital-archives-controlled-vocabulary)).
-If we do have reason to keep the entire computer (either because they feature labels and markings intentionally added by the donor/creator that contribute significant meaning or because the entire computer will be required in order to access and transfer files), describe these as either “laptop computers” or “microcomputers.”
+You should therefore describe laptops and computers as “hard disks” in accession records (see [10.7.4.1 Digital media controlled vocabulary](/10-PHYSICAL%20PROCESSING#10741-digital-media-controlled-vocabulary)).
+If we do have reason to keep the entire computer (either because they feature labels and markings intentionally added by the donor/creator that contribute significant meaning or because the entire computer will be required in order to access and transfer files), describe these as either "computers" or “laptop computers."
 Consult with the digital archivist if you are unsure of which term to use.

 Apart from exceptional cases, you should not accession computer peripherals (monitors, keyboards, etc.), networking hardware (routers, for example), and other electronic components not used to store data unless: